Your Cart0

 What Is Sea Moss and Why Is Everyone Taking It

-Sea moss is everywhere right now — in smoothies, supplements, gummies, and wellness routines across the globe.
-But what exactly is it, where does it come from, and does it actually live up to the hype?
-If you've been seeing sea moss pop up in your feed and want the real story, this post breaks it all down.
+Sea moss is everywhere — in smoothies, supplements, gummies, and wellness routines across the globe.
+But what exactly is it, where does it come from, and does it live up to the hype?
+Sea moss is a type of red algae that grows along rocky Atlantic coastlines.
+It contains 92 of the 102 minerals the human body needs, has been used medicinally for centuries, and is now available in formats that make daily supplementation easier than ever.
+Here is the complete story.

 The Origins of Sea Moss